Toward 6G with Terahertz Communications: Understanding the Propagation Channels: Existing THz channel measurements

 \section{Existing THz channel measurements}

 In general, THz channel measurements are still scarce in the literature.
 Channel sounders utilized in most of the existing works were based on VNAs and up/down-converters.
 Measurement distances were usually not large, e.g., up to 10\,m, due to cable connections and high power losses in the cables.
-Time-domain channel sounders were also exploited in some works, where the measurement distance can be larger, e.g., up to 100\,m \cite{9792355}.
+Nevertheless, using the technique of radio-over-fiber, measurement distance can be extended effectively, e.g., to be more than 100\,m as shown in \cite{9790802}.
+Time-domain channel sounders were also exploited in some works, where the measurement distance can be naturally larger, e.g., up to 100\,m \cite{9792355}.
 With single-input single-output configuration, channel characteristics investigated usually include path loss, delay spread and power delay profile.
 To capture spatial THz channel characteristics, almost all the relevant works used the scheme of mechanically rotating high-gain horn antennas.
 MPCs, delay spreads, angular spreads, clusters, etc. can be further investigated.
 However, due to that the beamwidths of high-gain THz antennas are narrow and many rotation steps are needed, it is difficult to measure dynamic THz channels with Tx, Rx or scatterers moving even at low speeds.
 Consequently, almost all the existing THz channel measurements were done in a static manner.
 For example, even for vehicle-to-vehicle THz channels, the measurements were actually conducted inside a room with static cars \cite{9403881}.
+The vehicle-body blockage is found to be highly dependent on the antenne heights.
+It can be up to 50\,dB with antennas at the engine level.
+As the heights increase to the windshield level, the blockage loss can drop by almost 20\,dB and then grow again.
+When the antenna heights further increase, reflection on the rooftop can result in negative additional-loss.
 In addition, there are some works studying diffraction, penetration, scattering and reflection in the THz band.
 Theoretical models, e.g., the directive scattering model for scattering \cite{8761205}, were analyzed with measurement data.
 Accurate understanding of these fundamental mechanisms are important for both simulation tools and the interpretations of measured observations.